 This course is intended to introduce dental terms.
-The course explains the composition of dental terms by exploring prefix, root/combination, and suffix divisions, along with word composition.
-Common dental procedures and practices are covered relative to specific areas of dentistry.
-Prerequisite: Acceptance into the Dental Assisting program or upon consent of the Program Coordinator
+The course explains the composition of dental terms by exploring prefix, root/combination, and suffix divisions, along with word

 DNTA-127 Dental Expanded Functions

 This course expands the basic knowledge and skills required in DNTA 128 and 129 to increase skill competency levels in operative dentistry with major emphasis given to expanded functions allowed in Illinois.
 Patient care, management, and treatment planning for each expanded function will be presented.
 Expanded functions lab will be taught utilizing mannequins, demonstrations, and student practice.
 Prerequisite: Successful completion of all fall semester DNTA courses.